 Build relationships locally and nationally with people and groups working on war, poverty, the climate crisis, and the epidemic of violence.

 Tell others about CNV on social media.

 August 6-9, 2015 in Santa Fe, New Mexico.
-This conference will build CNV and mark the 70th anniversary of the atomic bombings of Hiroshima and Nagasaki.
+This conference helped build CNV and marked the 70th anniversary of the atomic bombings of Hiroshima and Nagasaki.